apache/iotdb/docs/UserGuide/Ecosystem Integration/Spark TsFile.md

 With this connector, you can

-* load a single TsFile, from either the local file system or hdfs, into Spark
+* load a single TsFile from the local file system or hdfs to Spark
-* load all files in a specific directory, from either the local file system or hdfs, into Spark
+* load all files in a specific directory in the local file system or hdfs into Spark
 * write data from Spark into TsFile

 ### System Requirements